Accumulations, nuisance premises and animals

 The Environmental Protection Act 1990 (section 59) also allows us to serve notice requiring an occupier of land or the owner to remove fly-tipped waste (i.e. waste brought to the land from elsewhere) and/or reduce the consequences of the deposit.
 There is a defence if the person served with the notice neither deposited nor caused or permitted the deposit of waste.
 We have a separate page on how we deal with fly-tipping.

 We can also use the Public Health Act 1936 to deal with filthy and verminous premises and the Public Health Act 1961 or the Town and Country Planning Act 1990 to deal with accumulations that are seriously detrimental to the amenities of the neighbourhood.
-In certain circumstances deposits or accumulations may be dealt with by the Anti-social Behaviour Crime and Policing Act 2014, where they are having a detrimental effect on the quality of life of those in the locality.
+In certain circumstances deposits or accumulations may be dealt with under the Anti-social Behaviour Crime and Policing Act 2014, where they are having a detrimental effect, of a persistent or continuing nature, on the quality of life of those in the locality, and the conduct is unreasonable.
 To be actionable, the waste needs to be significant and the land not merely unsightly or messy.

 The Council cannot take action under the statutory nuisance provisions in the case of a waste operation (disposal, treatment or storage) where the Environment Agency regulate the premises under a permit issued under the Environmental Permitting (England and Wales) Regulations 2016.
 Action may be taken under those Regulations.
 Some waste operations qualify for an exemption from needing a permit.
 These must be carried out without endangering human health, without harming the environment and, in particular: